KrekkieD/protractor-snapshot/README.md

 When using a custom callback:

-- The provided parameter is sent to your callback as third argument
+- The provided parameter is sent to your callback as third argument.

+Returns a promise that is resolved with an array of callback return values.

 #### `ProtractorSnapshot.source([name || callback])`